Kav-G/SriTel/README.md

 # SriTel
-A simple Customer Relational Model (CRM) model created for a telecommunication service provider called SriTel.
+A simple Customer Relational Model (CRM) created for a telecommunication service provider called SriTel.